The Wigner distribution and 2D classical maps: Generic Examples of 2D Ergodic Maps

-In studying `typical' pseudotrajectories of $\mathcal{B}$, the set of initial conditions which start at or will immediately hit any of the four singular points of the billiard (where the boundary curvature changes discontinuously) is excluded, as is the set of tangential collision points (the so-called ``fixed points" of $\mathcal{B}$) that result in a sliding motion where the moving point particle slides along the boundary wall.
-Further excluded is the set of initial conditions that give rise to the so-called ``bouncing ball modes''.
-These sets are of measure zero, and thus almost all initial conditions produce long pseudotrajectories suitable for analysis.
-A typical pseudotrajectory of $\mathcal{B}$ is shown in Fig.~\ref{Pnesection} \cite{BBregions}.
+is area-preserving, ergodic and mixing (in fact hyperbolic), and time-reversal invariant \cite{Keating98}.
+In studying `typical' (non-periodic) pseudotrajectories of map (\ref{unperturbedcatTRI}), the set of initial conditions consisting of all pairs of rational numbers chosen from the unit interval is excluded.
+This is a set of measure zero in $\mathbb{R}^2$, and thus almost all initial conditions chosen from $[0,1]\times[0,1]$ produce long pseudotrajectories suitable for analysis.
+A typical pseudotrajectory of map (\ref{unperturbedcatTRI}) is shown in the top left panel of Figure \ref{catTRIeg}.
 The task now is to analyze the spacings between the points of this pseudotrajectory.